 If the application needs file storage, this can be attached using a standard storage classed to the StatefullSet or by using cloud services like AWS S3 storage, Azure Blob storage, or IBM Swift storage.

-For more details, see How to Run Mendix on Kubernetes in the Mendix documentation.
+For more details, see How to Run Mendix on Kubernetes in Mendix Developer Portal Guide.